 Moreover, researchers found that the timing of sleep mattered.
 When it came to reducing the risk of obesity, daytime naps didn't help.
 For young children, the crucial factor was getting more than 10 hours of sleep at night.

 Is the evidence conclusive?
-No. Some research has failed to find links between sleep time and fat accumulation, like one study of children under the age of 3 (Klingenberg et al 2013).
+No. Some research has failed to find links between sleep time and fat accumulation, like one study of children under the age of 3 (Klingenberg et al 2013), and of course we can't be sure about causation.
+Some kids may suffer from medical conditions that cause both sleep problems and obesity.
 Perhaps in the near future investigators will resolve these discrepancies.

 Meanwhile, how do we know what's normal?

 We can try to answer these questions by consulting the range of sleep times that are typical for many infants, children, and adults (see the tables below).